-The Authority has a bond rating of AA+ by Standard and Poor's.
+The Authority has a bond rating of AA by Standard and Poor's and Aa2 from Moody's Investor's Service.

-Contacting the North Dakota Building Authority's financial management:
+Contacting the North Dakota Building Authority's financial management

 The information in this report is intended to provide the reader with an overview of the Authority's operations along with the Authority's accountability for those operations.
 Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to the North Dakota Building Authority, 600 East Boulevard Avenue, Department 405, Bismarck, ND 58505-0840.